 Working as a team, all three organisations felt the day was of benefit to everyone who attended and we hope the children will go on to spread the word on their new water awareness and it will have a ripple effect throughout the community.

-‘Abby Murphy is our current intern on our NGO Internship with The Happy Africa Foundation, based in St Lucia, Zululand.
+‘Abby Murphy is our current intern on our NGO Internship with The African Impact Foundation, based in St Lucia, Zululand.
 To find out more about this internship, use the the search option in the top right corner (magnifying glass icon)